Linda Ladd, PhD, PsyD

 BA, University of Texas at Arlington, English and teacher certification

-Dr. Linda Ladd is a professor of Family Therapy at Texas Woman’s University; she has completed 28 years in academic as a professor.
-A licensed psychologist, Linda Ladd specializes in clinical assessment, anxiety, depression, family, couples and individuals.
-Dr. Ladd has served TWU as the chair of the Department of Family Sciences, clinical director of the Counseling and Family Therapy Center, speaker of the Faculty Senate, and on numerous university and department committees.
+Linda Ladd is a professor of family therapy at Texas Woman’s University; she has completed 28 years in academia as a professor.
+A licensed psychologist, Ladd specializes in clinical assessment, anxiety, depression, family, couples and individuals.
+Ladd has served TWU as the chair of the Department of Family Sciences, clinical director of the Counseling and Family Therapy Center, speaker of the Faculty Senate, and on numerous university and department committees.

 - Cavanaugh, G., & Ladd, L. (2017).
 I want to be who I am: Narratives of the lives of transgender persons.
 Journal of LBGT Issues in Counseling, 11(2), 1-18.